-Picture this: you’re getting ready to apply to jobs, and you’re fleshing out your resume.
-You’re filling out the experience section, but things are starting to get pretty lengthy — after all, you want to make sure employers get a full picture of your experience.
+Picture this: you’re getting ready to apply to jobs, and you’re outlining your resume.
+You’re filling out the experience section, but things are getting pretty lengthy.

 You’re not the only one.
-The proper length of a resume is something that leaves many job seekers confused, and is still hotly debated.
+The proper length of a resume is something that leaves many job seekers confused, and is still widely debated.

-Having a resume that’s too long or too short can be a serious red flag for hiring managers, and can stop an otherwise great job application dead in its tracks.
+Having a resume that’s too long or too short can be a serious red flag for hiring managers, and may prevent an otherwise great job application from turning into an interview.

-To make sure you nail it, we’re going to teach you how to hit the ideal resume length, while still including all the essential parts of your professional experience.
+You want to make sure your resume doesn’t trigger any size-related alarms.
+We’re going to teach you how to hit the ideal resume length, while still including all the essential parts of your professional experience.

 In this guide, you’ll find answers to the following questions:

-Here’s the quick answer: for the vast majority of people, a professional resume should be one page long.
+Here’s the quick answer: for the vast majority of people, a resume should be one page long.
+Most professional resume templates you find online are only one page, and that’s because one page is standard.

 If you have a decade or more of professional experience — and you need more space to convey the depth of your experience — then your resume can be two pages or longer.

-In cases like this, your resume should ultimately be as long as it takes to demonstrate your relevant accomplishments and professional history, while still being as short as possible.
+This is especially true if you’re applying for a management or executive-level position.
+If this is you, your resume should ultimately be as long as it takes to demonstrate your relevant accomplishments and professional history.

 Additionally, certain professions require a unique, longer resume format, such as those associated with the federal government or academia.
 In these cases your resume could be three pages or, in many cases, longer.